dinislam09/QvcFramework/README.md

 # QvcFramework
-This is iqbal from USA.
+This is iqbal from usa